bitsgalore/bitsgalore.github.io/_posts/2021-09-06-pdf-processing-and-analysis-with-open-source-tools.md

 I intend to make this post a "living" document, and will add more PDF "recipes" over time.
 Feel free to leave a comment in case you spot any errors or omissions!

+## Update on Hacker News topic

+Someone created a [Hacker News topic on this post](https://news.ycombinator.com/item?id=33145498).
+The comments mention some additional tool suggestions that look useful.
+I might add some of these to a future revision.

 ## Further resources

 - [Moritz Mähr, "Working with batches of PDF files", The Programming Historian 9 (2020)](https://doi.org/10.46430/phen0088)